Individual DBT Therapy

 - Middle Path skills.

-Mindfulness Skills are considered core skills in DBT because they help individuals develop their ability to control their attention which is a skill that is needed before they can learn to regulate their emotions.
-In this skills module, the primary goal is to help clients learn to participate fully in their lives while being non-judgmental, staying one-mindful, and focusing on being effective in moving towards their long-term life goals.
+Mindfulness Skills are considered core skills in individual DBT therapy because they help develop their ability to control their attention which is a skill that is needed before they can learn to regulate their emotions.
+In this DBT skills module, the primary goal is to help clients learn to participate fully in their lives while being non-judgmental, staying one-mindful, and focusing on being effective in moving towards their long-term life goals.

 Distress Tolerance Skills